atulyaabhishek/deepfake-detection-repo/README.md

 # Deepfake Detection Using Hybrid CNN-RNN (LSTM) Model
- A deep learning project utilizing a CNN-LSTM model to detect deepfake content with high accuracy.
-The repository includes a Jupyter Notebook for model implementation and training, along with a responsive website built using HTML/CSS to showcase the results and provide an interactive interface.

-## 📖 Introduction
 Deepfake technology has rapidly advanced, enabling hyper-realistic video fabrications that pose significant risks to personal, financial, and societal security.
 This project tackles the deepfake detection challenge by developing a hybrid deep learning model that combines Convolutional Neural Networks (CNNs) for spatial feature extraction and Recurrent Neural Networks (RNNs) with LSTM units for temporal sequence analysis.

-The solution is deployed through a web-based application, allowing users to easily upload videos and determine authenticity with an achieved detection accuracy of **51%** on real-world benchmark datasets.
+The solution is deployed through a web-based application, allowing users to easily upload videos and determine authenticity with high accuracy on real-world benchmark datasets.

 ## 🏗️ Project Overview
 - **Problem Addressed:** Detection of manipulated videos (deepfakes) by analyzing both frame-level artifacts and temporal inconsistencies.